Jan Pearson: Early life

 Pearson was born on 12 April 1959 in Wollaston, West Midlands.
 She learned ballet from a young age until she was 16 since her mother wanted her to be a dancer.
 Pearson attended High Park School in Wollaston, then went to Kidderminster College to do her A-levels.
 She studied biology in an attempt to be a surgeon, but failed, as well as not being able to pursue it due to having shaky hands.
 Pearson then studied Combined Arts at the Crewe and Alsager College of Higher Education, where she learned theatre, dance, writing, fine art and music.
 Her year was the first place in the UK to offer the course.
 Pearson did not want to go to drama school as she was worried that the people would be "luvvies".
 However, Pearson found that since most of the staff were fresh to their positions, the teaching was poor quality who did not offer real acting training.

 After she left Crewe and Alsager, she applied to do a post-graduate course at the University of Bristol.
-However, they could only offer her a place in a two-year course, and since she only wanted to study for one year, she turned it down and chose to work.
+However, they could only offer her a place in a two-year course, and since she only wanted to study for one year, she turned it down and instead chose to work.
 At the time, Pearson was living in Wales, working in bars and a paper factory.
 She also worked in the Royal Exchange pub on Enville Street in Wollaston.
 She was insistent on wanting to work in the acting industry and kept applying for positions.
 Due to having no experience or contacts, she found it difficult, but eventually landed a gig playing a princess for £25.
 She then worked as a dancer for a year.